shilpa0208/RecipieHook/README.md

  ## To Run Locally

  1. Clone this repo
- 1. There are two different `package.json` files here; one at the root level that runs the backend and all of the build commands(to run as one app, build frontend components and run backend routes), and one inside `frontend/package.json` that is specifically for the frontend.
+ 1. There are two different `package.json` files here; one at the root level that runs the backend and all of the build commands(to run as one app, build frontend components using `yarn build` and run backend using `yarn start` to fetch routes), and one inside `frontend/package.json` that is specifically for the frontend.
 To start both apps, you need to run `yarn && yarn start` in both the top-level amd inside of `frontend/`.
- 1. Goto `http:localhost:3000` to view the app on the browser

  ## Technologies Used